eunicenwaobi/bmeg310/Final Project/Final_Project_Overview.md

 Dec 14 (Ali Bashashati): Updated project submission instructions.
 Specifically, how to submit the links to the github repo and group presentations.
 Look for **HOW TO SUBMIT PROJECT**

 Dec 14 (Ali Bashashati): Updated project report specifics.
-To further support your findings, you can now inlcude up to TWO pages of supplemental figures and table (beyond the 8-page limit).
+To further support your findings, you can now include up to TWO pages of supplemental figures and table (beyond the 8-page limit).

 ## General: